This message was updated on 10/2/2020

-As we quickly approach fall, we enter, yet, another season which reminds us how much our lives and ministries have been impacted and changed by the COVID-19 pandemic.
+With fall officially here, we enter another season which reminds us how much our lives and ministries have been impacted and changed by the COVID-19 pandemic.
 Many of our students have returned to school under strict guidelines.
-Parishes are gearing up for the return of our young people to faith formation classes, kicking off parish programs and engaging in service and outreach projects and events, also under new guidelines.
+Parishes have welcomed back young people to faith formation classes, kicked off parish programs and are engaging in service and outreach projects and events, also under new guidelines.
 These initiatives look and will be experienced differently this year, just as our Masses are experienced differently in following our Liturgical Guidelines and Protocols for Resumption of Public Masses.

 There are many things today we refer to simply as our “new normal” and, as I have shared in the recent edition of FAITH Saginaw magazine, I am deeply concerned that part of this “new normal” may be leading some of the Faithful away from setting aside the Lord’s day.

-As you know, as public Masses in our diocese resumed in May, the dispensation from the obligation to attend Sunday Mass remained and remains in place throughout the diocese.
-Now that the State of Michigan has opened up a great deal, I believe that it is time to lift this dispensation.
+As you know, as public Masses in our diocese resumed in May, the dispensation from the obligation to attend Sunday Mass remained in place until Sept.
+30. Now that the State of Michigan has opened up a great deal, I believe that it is appropriate to lift this dispensation.

-Beginning October 1, I will be reinstating the obligation to attend Mass.
-In doing so, I will be asking Catholics to, guided by Jesus and a well-formed conscience, prayerfully make their own decision about whether to attend Mass or keep the Sabbath holy from home.
-I have written about this in my column for the next issue of FAITH Saginaw magazine which will soon be mailed to your home.
+On October 1, I reinstated the obligation to attend Mass.
+In doing so, I am asking Catholics to, guided by Jesus and a well-formed conscience, prayerfully make their own decision about whether to attend Mass or keep the Sabbath holy from home.
+I have written about this in my column for FAITH Saginaw magazine.
 Click here to read now

 There may be many reasons for not attending weekly Mass as obliged by the Church, and I want to make clear that I continue to encourage all people who are sick in any way, who are fearful of contracting COVID-19 or have concerns about underlying health issues and may be vulnerable to the disease to remain home.
 It would not be a sin to do so.